Hurricane Nate threatens New Orleans, Gulf Coast

 Story highlights

-- Hurricane is expected to make landfall in Louisiana by Sunday
+- Hurricane is expected to make landfall in Louisiana this weekend

 - Nate could be the third hurricane to hit the US mainland in six weeks